Health Encyclopedia

 Overview

 Bacterial vaginosis is a condition in which there is excess growth of certain bacteria that are normally found in the vagina.
 Symptoms often include abnormal gray or yellow discharge with a "fishy" odor.
-It is not considered an infection that is spread through sexual contact.

 Symptoms can be annoying and uncomfortable.
 But bacterial vaginosis does not usually cause other health problems.
 However, in some cases it can lead to more serious issues.

 Follow-up care is a key part of your treatment and safety.
-Be sure to make and go to all appointments, and call your doctor if you are having problems.
+Be sure to make and go to all appointments, and contact your doctor if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

 How can you care for yourself at home?